2 ex-Texas sheriff deputies indicted in Black man’s death

 The indictments were announced as a former Minneapolis police officer is being tried in the death of George Floyd, a case that has again brought police brutality and racial injustice to the forefront in the U.S.

-Former Williamson County Sheriff’s Deputies James Johnson and Zachary Camden were both charged Monday with second-degree manslaughter, Travis County District Attorney Jose Garza said.
+Former Williamson County Sheriff’s Deputies James Johnson, 36, and Zachary Camden, 26, were both charged Monday with second-degree manslaughter, Travis County District Attorney Jose Garza said.
 They were booked into a Travis County jail on Tuesday and released on $150,000 bond each within an hour, according to a spokeswoman for the Travis County Sheriff’s Office.
-It was not immediately clear whether the men had attorneys who could comment on the charges.

-“With these indictments, we have taken another critical step towards justice for the Ambler family and for our community,” Garza said in a statement.
-“While we can never take away the pain of the Ambler family, the grand jury has sent a clear message that no one is above the law.”
+“We are very pleased to see that the Travis County District Attorney is serious about seeking justice for our family.
+Our goal has always been to hold these officers accountable so that there are no more families who have to suffer like ours has,” said Javier Ambler Sr., Ambler’s father, in a statement provided by attorneys for the family.

+Defense attorneys for the former deputies dismissed the indictments as political and said Ambler’s death was the result of heart disease and his “physical exertion in resisting” the deputies.

 Former Williamson County Sheriff Robert Chody was also indicted last year on charges of destroying or concealing video in an investigation into Ambler’s death.

 Johnson, who initiated the traffic stop, is Black.
 Camden is white.
-Both deputies had “Live PD” crews with them.
+Both deputies had “Live PD” crews with them at the time.

 Police body camera video of Ambler’s death shows the gasping 400-pound (180-kilogram) man telling the deputies that he wants to comply with their demands but can’t because he has congestive heart failure.